LorenzoGardiner/Candy-Distributor-Data-Analyst-Project/README.md

 - What factories are the most profitable?
 - Who are the top 3 customers by sales?
 - What are the top 3 candies per region?
+- What are the top states/provinces by sales?
+- What candy type generates the most revenue?
+- What is the percentage that each shipping method is used?
+- What is the trend of factory profit?
-- What is the trend of
+- What is the trend of candy sales?

 ---
 ## 📈 Future Improvements